 If a player is deemed to be the instigator in a fight, the play will be reviewed by the Hockey League and may result in additional suspensions.

 Any player ejected from a game is to change in their locker room and leave the rink immediately.
+If a player refuses to leave the facility, additional discipline may be handed down to the offending player and team captain.

-Any player receives 3 game misconducts in one season will be suspended for the remainder of the season, including playoffs.
+Any player who receives 3 game misconducts in one season will be suspended for the remainder of the season, including playoffs.

-The Hockey League will enforce a zero tolerance policy for abuse of officials.
+The Hockey League will enforce a zero-tolerance policy for abuse of officials.
 Players who are caught abusing or ignoring officials will be disciplined by the Hockey League accordingly, at the sole discretion of the Commissioner.

 Any failure to adhere to any player discipline order or these Player Disciplinary Rules will result in further penalties.